PaddleCV-SIG/PaddleLabel/doc/dataset_file_structure.md

 # Dataset File Structure

 This page describes the dataset file structures that PP Label can import and export.
 PP Label may make modifications to files under the dataset folder.
 Like during "Import Additional Data", files will be moved to this folder.
 Currently we won't delete anything.
-This behavior is intended to save disk space. **You may make a copy of the dataset as backup before import.** There will be a file named pplabel.warning under the folder PP Label is using.
+This behavior is intended to save disk space. **You may make a copy of the dataset as backup before import.** There will be a file named pplabel.warning under the root folder PP Label is using.
 Avoid making changes to files under the folder to avoid bugs.

 ## Without Annotation

-If the dataset doesn't contain any annotation, just put all the files under a single folder.
-PP Label wil walk through the folder (and all subfolders) to import all files it can annotate based on file name extension.
+If the dataset doesn't contain any annotation, simply put all files under a single folder.
+PP Label wil walk through the folder (and all subfolders) to import all files it can annotate based on **file name extension**.

 ## Globally Supported Functions

-Dataset file structures vary across different types of projects but some functions are globally supported.
+Dataset file structures vary across different types of projects but some functions are supported in most.

 ### labels.txt

+labels.txt is currently supported in all project types.
 PP Label will look for a labels.txt file under the `Dataset Path` during import.
 You can list labels in this file, one for each line.
 For example:

 ```text
 # labels.txt